Wartime sexual violence: Middle Ages

 The Vikings were Scandinavians who raided and colonized wide areas of Europe from the late 8th century to the early 11th century.
 Viking settlements in Britain and Ireland are thought to have been primarily male enterprises, with a lesser role for female Vikings.
 British Isles' women are mentioned in old texts on the founding of Iceland, indicating that the Viking explorers had acquired wives and concubines from Britain and Ireland.
-Some historians dispute the Vikings' "rape and pillage" image, arguing that exaggeration and distortion in later medieval texts created an image of treacherous and brutal Northmen.
+The Vikings' "rape and pillage" image is disputed, and it may have arisen due to "exaggeration and distortion" in the Middle Ages.

-Female slavery was common during the medieval Arab slave trade, where prisoners of war captured in battle from non-Arab lands sometimes ended up as concubine slaves in the Arab World.
+Female slavery was common during the medieval Arab slave trade, where prisoners of war captured in battle as well as commercial slave trade from non-Arab lands sometimes ended up in sexual slavery as concubine slaves in the Arab world.
 Most of these slaves came from places such as Sub-Saharan Africa (mainly Zanj), the Caucasus (mainly Circassians), and Central Asia (mainly Tartars).

+A famous incident was the Siege of Jerusalem (1187), when Jerusalem was conquered by Muslim Ayyubid Sultanate of Egypt under Saladin.
+15,000 of the Christian inhabitants of the city who could not pay the ransom were sold into slavery in the Ayyubid Sultanate.
+According to Imad ad-Din al-Isfahani, 7,000 of them were men and 8,000 were women and children.

+Contemporary Muslim sources describe the rape and enslavement in sexual slavery of non-Muslim women and girls after the fall of Jerusalem:

 Before the Jurchens overthrew the Khitan, married Jurchen women and Jurchen girls were raped by Liao Khitan envoys as a custom which caused resentment by the Jurchens against the Khitan.
 Song princesses committed suicide to avoid rape or were killed for resisting rape by the Jin.

 The Mongols, who established the Mongol Empire across much of Eurasia, caused much destruction during their invasions.
 Documents written during or after Genghis Khan's reign say that after a conquest, the Mongol soldiers looted, pillaged and raped.
 Some troops who submitted were incorporated into the Mongol system in order to expand their manpower.
 These techniques were sometimes used to spread terror and warning to others.

+The Mongols invaded Hungary (Pannonia) and penetrated Austria almost to Vienna in 1241–1242.
+To the south of Vienna, they reached the Austrian town of Wiener Neustadt and devastated the countryside around the town, while they tortured and ate Austrian civilians indiscriminately regardless of their age, sex, fortune or class.
+The Mongol cannibal soldiers ate the deformed and old women right away, but they gang raped Austrian virgin girls and beautiful women to death before eating them and then cut their breasts off, reserving them for their leaders before eating the rest of their bodies according to Frenchman Ivo of Narbonne who was in the town itself before the Mongols eventually retreated to Hungary.